bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 NOTE: Alternatively, you can call `ActionController::Base.cache_store` outside of a configuration block.

-You can access the cache by calling `Rails.cache`.
+You can access the cache by calling `Quails.cache`.

 ### ActiveSupport::Cache::Store

-This class provides the foundation for interacting with the cache in Rails.
+This class provides the foundation for interacting with the cache in Quails.
 This is an abstract class and you cannot use it on its own.
 Rather you must use a concrete implementation of the class tied to a storage engine.
-Rails ships with several implementations documented below.
+Quails ships with several implementations documented below.

 The main methods to call are `read`, `write`, `delete`, `exist?`, and `fetch`.
 The fetch method takes a block and will either return an existing value from the cache, or evaluate the block and write the result to the cache if no value exists.